 Reactions to aspirin are common.
-If you have an aspirin allergy or sensitivity, you may also have a reaction to nonsteroidal anti-inflammatory drugs (NSAIDs), including ibuprofen (Advil, Motrin IB, others) and naproxen (Aleve, others).
+If you have an aspirin allergy or sensitivity, you may also have a reaction to nonsteroidal anti-inflammatory drugs (NSAIDs), including ibuprofen (Advil, Motrin IB, others) and naproxen sodium (Aleve).

 Aspirin allergy symptoms

 An aspirin allergy or sensitivity, or a reaction to NSAIDs, can cause symptoms that range from mild to severe.
-Reactions generally occur within a few hours of taking the medication.
+Reactions occur within minutes to hours of taking the medication.
 They may include:

 - Itchy skin

 - Runny nose

 - Red eyes

 - Swelling of the lips, tongue or face

 - Anaphylaxis — a rare, life-threatening allergic reaction